matheusgveras/react-native-opendb-challenge/README.md

 Missed some tests

 # Incomplete Implementations
-Results screen implemented after 10 questions, but tabScreen results not Tests not completed.
+Results screen implemented after 10 questions, but tabScreen not

 # Installation